JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

 ```

-### Ratio in coverage
+### 02.3.- Computing the Ratio of Normalized Coverage

-Finally, the ratio between coverage in each sample against reference sample (<i>U. maydis</i> SG200) was computed in R in the next script:
+Finally, the ratio between normalized coverage in each sample against reference sample (<i>U. maydis</i> SG200) was computed in R in the next script:

 `Coverage_Ratio_Log2.Rmd`